Why cinemas are still thriving in some countries – and it's not such an easy formula to copy

 LESSONS FOR SINGAPORE

-While industry players and observers believe that cinemas in Singapore can regain their mojo, they also noted that market conditions and consumer behaviour have changed, requiring a new approach, though not one that can be adopted wholesale from other markets.
+Industry players and observers believe that cinemas in Singapore can regain their mojo.

+However, they also noted that market conditions and consumer behaviour have changed and this requires a new approach, though not one that can be adopted wholesale from other markets.

-Assoc Prof Hahnheiser of NTU observed that the pandemic affected consumer behaviour differently in different markets.
+Assoc Prof Hahnheiser of NTU observed that the COVID-19 pandemic affected consumer behaviour differently in different markets.

+In contrast, Singapore's bookstores are also struggling and several independent bookstores have closed in recent years as well.

-"We can't exclude the (movie) theatres from general consumer behavior.
-It's one fragment (of a bigger industry) which is suffering," he added.
+"We can't exclude the (movie) theatres from general consumer behaviour.
+It's one fragment (of a bigger industry) that is suffering," he added.

-In online discussions about the demise of cinema operators in Singapore, consumers have talked about how the variety of entertainment and recreational activities available in the Republic has expanded over the years.
+In online discussions about the demise of cinema operators in Singapore, consumers have talked about how the variety of entertainment and recreational activities available here has expanded over the years.

 Given the array of choices, many said they would rather spend money and time on other activities instead of going to a cinema to watch a movie, which they can stream at home anyway.

-Mr Wang of EY noted that consumers, particularly Gen Z, are more willing to spend on premium options or experiences.
+Mr Wang of EY noted that consumers, particularly Gen Zers, are more willing to spend on premium options or experiences.

 "Hence, cinema operators need to rethink how they deliver the experience beyond watching a film to justify value to consumers," he said.